An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Implementation details

 \section{Implementation details}

 For the efficient computation of $\vec{v}^{\vec{h}}=(\gamma I-A^{\vec{h}})^{-1}\vec{b}^{\vec{h}}$, we use the multigrid method applied to the system

 The superscript $\vec{h}$ indicates that the matrices and vectors belong to the finest grid which corresponds to the original image.
-In order to efficiently implement the multigrid method, we operate on the discrete images following mainly the ideas in \cite{Bruhnetal05} and \cite{Mainbergeretal11}.
-For the application of the multigrid method, we look at a fine grid $\Omega^\vec{h}$ with $N^\vec{h}=N_x^\vec{h} \times H_y^\vec{h}$ pixels, where $H_x^\vec{h}$ and $H_y^\vec{h}$ correspond to the number of pixels in $x$- and $y$-direction, respectively.
+In order to efficiently implement the multigrid method, we operate on discrete images (cf.~\cite{Mainbergeretal11,Bruhnetal05}).
+For the application of the multigrid method, we look at a fine grid $\Omega^\vec{h}$ with $N^\vec{h}=N_x^\vec{h} \times N_y^\vec{h}$ pixels, where $N_x^\vec{h}$ and $N_y^\vec{h}$ correspond to the number of pixels in $x$- and $y$-direction, respectively.
 The grid spacing is denoted by $\vec{h}=(h_x,h_y)^T$.
 On the finest grid $(h_x,h_h)^T=(1,1)^T$, which is a popular choice in image processing.
 For the next coarser grid, one would like to double the grid spacing in both directions.
 This is only possible for powers of two.
 In order to include other grids, we define the coarser grid $\Omega^\vec{H}$ with the spacings $\vec{H}=(H_x,H_y)^T$, with